-The Board of Governors has decided to buy-in an internal audit service from SIAS: Shared Internal Audit Service, Hertfordshire in Partnership
+The Board of Governors has decided to buy-in an internal audit service from SIAS: Shared Internal Audit Service, who are a trading subsidiary of Hertfordshire County Council.

 The Audit & Risk Committee's role includes evaluation of the school's risk register, giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 The Board of Governors/ Directors is satisfied that the Audit & Risk Committee function has been fully delivered in line with the ESFA's requirements.
 No material control issues have been notified to the Board as a result of the Audit & Risk Committee's work.